 Recreating the Country blog

 ‘As Parwon sat he could hear the music of his land, it was from the present and it was from the dreamtime.
 The music was a symphony, it was all around him and it was always there.
 The music was his home and it filled him with calm and a profound joy’.
-‘Seeds the Chronicle’ unpublished
+Quote from the novel ‘Seeds the Chronicle’

 Listen to the symphony

 If you stand quietly next to a big old tree you too can hear the symphony.
 Its woodwind instruments are the breeze through the leaves, the creaking of huge limbs provide the percussion and its chorus of birds are the string and brass instruments.

 Indigenous Australians could hear the more subtle resonances of plants that enabled them to identify individual species from their unique sound.
 This remarkable skill was enhanced by their deep connection to the natural world and their ecological humility.

 In our ancestral past we too had an ecological humility.
 We viewed all living things as equal beings that were part of our community.
 All life forms, no matter how small, were respected, protected and valued.
 This was the time of ‘animism’, a time before humans placed themselves at the pinnacle of creation and all other life forms became commodities that could be exploited.

 Deep Ecologist John Seed argues that modern humans have created an illusion of separation and a belief that we can profit from the destruction of our own life support systems.
 He has developed practices to help people connect with nature.
 Click here to read about the philosophy of deep ecology